manuelsinn/blog/content/posts/finance-tracker.md

 Each month, I would create a note, pin it to the top and record my expenses in this fashion.
 When the month was over, I would unpin the note and archive it, since I would only need to keep the data in Keep and not see the note itself any longer.

 ### Tech Stack
-The python script I created uses the above mentioned API to gather the data from my notes on Google Keep.
+The Python script I created uses the above mentioned API to gather the data from my notes on Google Keep.
 I then used pandas dataframes to organize the data into spending categories.
 For each month the sum of expenses is calculated for each category, so that I can see how much money I spent in each category for a given month in the current year.

 Obviously I also wanted to somehow display this overview in a way that was useful to me in my everyday life, so I used the openpyxl library to write the data into a custom made Excel sheet.
 This was the easiest and most cost-effective way I could enjoy a nice looking, practical and scalable front-end.
 Of course I could have opted to specifically design and implement one myself, but this would have taken away the focus from what I wanted to work on and likely would have introduced a lot of unnecessary work.

 To make the application easily accessable I wrote a tiny little bash script to call from anywhere.
-All this would do is start the python script and when finished, open the Excel file where the newly updated information had just been written to.
+All this would do is start the Python script and when finished, open the Excel file where the newly updated information had just been written to.

 ### Code and GUI
-#### The python script:
+#### The Python script:
 ```python
 import io
 import sys